mboate12/Biostatistics-Portfolio/R/README.md

 # R Projects

-This folder includes R scripts and reports for public health data analysis.
+This folder contains R scripts and reports developed for **public health data analysis**.
+Projects include both **academic work** from my MPH in Biostatistics at GWU and **personal analyses** to strengthen technical skills.

-You’ll find:
-- Datasets from Our World in Data or CDC
-- RMarkdown reports
-- Visualizations using ggplot2
+## Contents
+- **Academic Projects** – Coursework and research completed during the MPH program
+- **Personal Projects** – Independent data explorations and assessments
+- **RMarkdown Reports** – Reproducible analyses with narrative and visualizations
+- **Visualizations** – Graphs and plots created with `ggplot2`
-- Code using dplyr, tidyr, etc.
+- **Data Wrangling** – Code using `dplyr`, `tidyr`, and related packages

+These projects demonstrate skills in **data cleaning, exploratory analysis, and visualization**, with applications in public health and beyond.